 Rita, a Christian woman from the Iraqi town of Qaraqosh, was 26 when Islamic State militants invaded her town and took her captive.
 She was sold and bought four times as a sex slave before she was freed in 2017 and reunited with her father last April—almost four years since she was taken captive, four years after beatings, rape, mockery, intimidation, isolation.. the list goes on.
 IS militants, she says, see women as goods they can buy and sell and torture for disobedience.

-Esther was 17 when the Islamic extremist group an extremist group that is located primarily in Northern Nigeria attacked her village of Gwoza in Nigeria’s Borno State and abducted her, taking her deep into the Sambisa Forest.
+Esther was 17 when the Islamic extremist group Boko Haram attacked her village of Gwoza in Nigeria’s Borno State and abducted her, taking her deep into the Sambisa Forest.
 In captivity, militants did everything they could to make the Christian girls renounce their faith.
 Determined to not give in, Esther was raped continually.
 In captivity, she conceived and had a daughter, Rebecca.
 When Esther was rescued a year later and returned to her community with Rebecca, she wasn’t prepared for the second phase of persecution she would endure, this time from her own community.
 “They called my baby ‘Boko,’” Esther says.
-People, even her own grandparents, were not so eager to welcome back the “an extremist group that is located primarily in Northern Nigeria women.”
+People, even her own grandparents, were not so eager to welcome back the “Boko Haram women.”

 Tragically, the examples of persecution and its devastating effects in these women’s stories are not uncommon.